-Although there are many barriers, there are also factors that support implementation of evidence-based social work practice.
+Although there are many barriers, there are also factors that support implementation of evidencebased social work practice.
 These organizational or individual factors are key in a social worker's decision to adopt an evidence-based practice.

 Not surprisingly, social workers who are willing to alter their interventions in light of new evidence are more open to implementing evidence-based practice [35].
 Social workers' desire and readiness for change should be supported by colleagues, employers, and the profession as a whole.
 When staff perceive that an organization is committed to fostering change and when practitioners are encouraged to take on challenging tasks that will help them grow, use of evidence-based practice increases [35].
-When there is an organizational culture of continuous quality improvement and collaboration between clinicians, researchers, and policymakers, adoption rates for evidencebased practice increase [60].
+When there is an organizational culture of continuous quality improvement and collaboration between clinicians, researchers, and policymakers, adoption rates for evidence-based practice increase [60].
 Practitioners who are given external positive incentives (e.g., monetary bonuses, extra vacation time) for learning new skills and interventions are more likely to adopt evidence-based practice [35].
 Because time and energy are often constrained due to heavy caseloads, social workers may feel more motivated if the time they put into implementing a new intervention is rewarded in the incentive structures of an agency [35].
 Organizations may also provide education on the principles of evidence-based practice.
 Practitioners who participate in education and training that focuses on specific skills, such as research, library database searches, and critically appraising intervention studies, are more likely to incorporate evidence-based models into their practice [35].
-Studies indicate that time and resources are important facilitators to evidencebased practice; practitioners with high levels of self-efficacy and time/resources are more likely to carry out evidence-based practice [61].
+Studies indicate that time and resources are important facilitators to evidence-based practice; practitioners with high levels of self-efficacy and time/resources are more likely to carry out evidence-based practice [61].
+Social work educators and recent social work graduates tend to be most familiar with evidencebased practice [82].
+This is mostly due to the Council on Social Work Education's mandate on the inclusion of evidence-based practice in social work curricula.
 This speaks to the need to train and empower social workers to execute evidence-based practice.